schreibfaul1/FDK-AAC-DECODER-in-C/README.md

 http://www.iis.fraunhofer.de/amm

-A development of the Fraunhofer Institute this example converts a aac file into a wav file
+A development of the Fraunhofer Institute<br>
+this example converts a aac file into a wav file<br>

 (Linux)<br>